Helsinki-NLP/OpusFilter/docs/filters/special_character_and_similarity_filters.md

 * `threshold`: minimum score threshold (default -2)

 The returned score is a single terminal punctuation score.
 In filtering, the score has to equal to of be greater than the minimum threshold.

 ## NonZeroNumeralsFilter

-Filter segments based on a similarity measure of numerals between the segments with zeros removed (Vázquez et al., 2019).
+Filter segments based on a similarity measure of numerals between the segments with zeros removed {cite:p}`vazquez-etal-2019-university`.
 Non-zero numerals are extracted from all segments preserving the relative order of the numerals.
 The similarity score between the numeral sequences is produced with `SequenceMatcher.ratio()` from Python's `difflib` library.

 Parameters:

 * `threshold`: minimum score threshold (default 0.5)
 * `require_all`: if True, all scores (for pairs of n segments) have to be reach threshold; otherwise at least one the ratios has to reach the threshold

 The returned value is a list of similarity scores for all language pairs.
 For n-lingual input, the scores will include C(n, 2) values.
 In filtering, all pairwise scores has to equal to or be greater than the minimum threshold.

 ## LongestCommonSubstringFilter